 The ‘Primer on Climate Change: Directors’ Duties and Disclosure Obligations’ from the Commonwealth Climate and Law Initiative (CCLI) and the Climate Government Initiative (CGI) advises that directors’ duties require them to be “properly informed about climate change risks” and to make decisions accordingly.

-Given that climate change is now recognised as posing not only a material risk to businesses but also a significant threat to the stability of the global financial system, directors must look at their legal duties “through a fresh climate lens,” the Primer says.
+Given that climate change is now recognised as posing not only a material risk to businesses but also a significant threat to the stability of the global financial system, the Primer says directors must examine their legal duties “through a fresh climate lens. “

 The Primer examines 20 countries and the European Union where the CGI is present through its global network of national Chapters.
 It provides an overview of contemporary evidence that climate change presents foreseeable, and in many cases, material, financial and systemic risks that affect corporations and their investors and then discusses: